-- Wash your hands. - Use a large, clean container. - To prompt the let-down reflex, massage your breast gently. - Lean forward slightly so the milk can flow into the container. - Make a "C" with your thumb and index finger.
-The tip of each should line up like a pair of pliers (see photo no. 1). - Place your thumb and index finger on either side of the nipple, 2 to 5 cm (1 to 2 inches) away.
-With practice, you'll find the best distance (see photo no. 2). - Press your fingers into your breast, pushing horizontally toward the ribs (see photo no. 3).
+- Wash your hands. - Use a large, clean container. - To prompt the let-down reflex, massage your breast gently. - Lean forward slightly so the milk can flow into the container.

-- While maintaining pressure on your fingers, pinch your thumb and index finger together as if they were a pair of pliers.
+- Place your thumb and index finger on each side of the areola, 2 to 5 cm (1 to 2 inches) from the nipple.
+With practice, you'll find the best distance (see photo no. 1). - Press your fingers into your breast, pushing horizontally toward the ribs (see photo no. 2). - While maintaining pressure on your fingers, pinch your thumb and index finger together as if they were a pair of pliers.
 You don't need to press hard.
-This motion shouldn't leave any mark on your breast or cause any pain. - Repeat this pinching motion several times, reproducing the same rhythmic movements your baby uses when nursing. - Be careful not to slide your fingers along your breast.
+This motion shouldn't leave any mark on your breast or cause any pain (see photo no. 2). - Repeat this pinching motion several times, reproducing the same rhythmic movements your baby uses when nursing. - Be careful not to slide your fingers along your breast.
 Maintain firm pressure on your breast without stretching the nipple, which is painful and not very effective. - Work your way around the breast with your fingers until it's emptied.